NICMx/Jool/doc/usr/en/logging.md

 Jool uses four levels in the severity spectrum (see `dmesg --help`):

 1. err: "Your configuration cannot be applied, user".
 This only happens during module insertion/removal and as a response of userspace application requests.
+These messages are also sent over to the userspace application so it can print them in stderr.
 2. warn: "Are you sure this configuration is sane?
 I'm going to keep doing this, but it doesn't look like it's going places".
 Only happens during packet translations.
 3. info: "The kernel module was inserted", "the kernel module was removed".
 Also [`--logging-bib`](usr-flags-global.html#logging-bib) and [`--logging-session`](usr-flags-global.html#logging-session)'s exploits.
 4. debug: "And now I'm doing this".
 "I couldn't translate this packet because X, and I think it's normal".